City in the Community

 Soccer Bloc uses street soccer to bring together young people in safe spaces across the city, where they will make friends and celebrate New York City's diversity.
 Programs are designed and delivered by our young leaders to address a lack of free community programming in parks and playgrounds across New York City in the summer and impact 500 youth each year.
 Learn More.

 Saturday Night Lights

-Saturday Night Lights is a program run in partnership with the Manhattan District Attorney's Office designed to provide young people, aged 11-18, in underserved communities high-quality sports training and academic enrichment during times when crime rates are at their highest - namely Friday and Saturday nights.
+Saturday Night Lights is a safe space program in partnership with the District Attorney’s Offices designed to provide young people, aged 11-18, in underserved communities high quality sports training and academic enrichment during times when crime rates are their highest—namely Friday and Saturday nights.